gene-git/dns_tools/README.md

    the domain registrar for the root servers.
 The requirment ensures that there is an appropriate chain of trust from the root dns servers on down.
    Most, if not all registars now support DNSSEC - Google Domains does for example.
-   This requirement means there is a manual step whenver the KSK changes, which is updating the root server with the new information.
+   This requirement means there is a manual step whenever the KSK changes, which is updating the root servers with the new information.
 KSK should be rolled occasionally, in spite of the manual step, perhaps every 1-3 years, and the corresponding DS (Delegation Signer) record for the new KSK should be uploaded to the domain registrar.